zen-lang/zen/README.md

 ### Schema Specification

-Schema can be extended with primitives and container types.

-Each schema node may have a keys:

-* `:type` (required) - defines interpreter and link to type specific schema keys
-* `:confirms` - set of other schemas to confirm (this is not inheretance!)
-* `:enum` - polymorphic enumeration of possible values (TODO: think about terminology - reference semantic?)
-* `:constant` - polymorphic fixed value validation
+Schema statemets are described with maps.
+Map may have a :type key, which defines how this map is interpreted.
+For example `:type zen/string` will check for string, zen/map describes map validation.

-List of built-in types:
+Here is list of built-in types:

 * primitives
   * zen/symbol